Kowalov/Space-invider/README.md

 * [Contact](#contact)

 ## General info
-Arcade game in which player commands a space ship and fights with Imperial fleet.
+Arcade game based on Star Wars universe in which player commands a space ship and fights with Imperial fleet.
 Player has 5 lives and a health bar, game has increasing difficulty level with many levels to progress through.
 It has been created using pygame.

 ## Screenshots
 ![Main menu](./img/screen1.PNG)